 Can Vasectomy be Reversed?

 While vasectomy is considered a non-reversible contraceptive method, it may be possible to reverse vasectomy.
 While success rates of vasectomy reversal can be as high as 90%, there is no guarantee.
-In addition vasectomy reversal is a costly procedure.
-We advise that men who are not certain of whether they want more children rely on other reversible methods of birth control.
+In addition, vasectomy reversal is a costly procedure.
+We advise that men who are not certain of whether they want more children to rely on other reversible methods of birth control.

 If you had a vasectomy and now have a change of your mind or heart and want to have children after vasectomy, please contact us to discuss pregnancy options after vasectomy.
 A number of options including vasectomy reversal may be appropriate.

 Who Performs Vasectomy?

 Our no-scalpel vasectomy specialist, Dr. Alex Shteynshlyuger is an experienced urologist who uses no-scalpel, no-needle vasectomy technique at our vasectomy clinic location in Manhattan.
 He uses no-scalpel vasectomy techniques with a very low failure rate of less than 1/2,000.

 What is the Cost of Vasectomy?

 The cost of vasectomy varies and so does the experience and qualifications of who performs it.
 At New York Urology Specialists, you can be assured that your vasectomy is performed by an experienced, board-certified urologist.
 The Vasectomy Center at New York Urology Specialists offers by far the best value for vasectomy in NYC.
 For our current rates, visit our vasectomy costs page.
 Insurance coverage for vasectomy is often available.

 Why Choose New York Urology Specialists for your Vasectomy?